Coragem/blog/_posts/2014-08-28-the-internet-is-for-everybody.markdown

 layout: post
 published: true
 title: The Internet is for Everybody
-date: 2014-08-28
+date: {}
 ---

-At the 5th day of Maker Party Week SP, we had Ricardo Motta’s notable presence during the 5/6/7/8(?) workshop at Sesc Santos.
+At the 5th day of [Maker Party Week SP](https://coragem.github.io/blog/maker-party-week-sp/), we had Ricardo Motta’s notable presence during the 5/6/7/8(?) workshop at Sesc Santos.
 Ricardo is famous at Sesc because he is autist and illiterate, and even with difficulties, it is not a hindrance for him to participate in most of the activities that happened there.

 ![Foto do Ricardo Motta – Oficina Maker Party Sesc Santos](https://raw.githubusercontent.com/Coragem/blog/gh-pages/_posts/img/makerpartyweeksp/ricardo-motta.png)